BOJ's Kuroda warns of uncertainties on global recovery prospects

-Kuroda said the global economy is "stabilising somewhat" from its weakness late last year, as central banks maintain supportive policies and China takes stimulus measures to prop up growth.
+Kuroda said the global economy is "stabilizing somewhat" from its weakness late last year, as central banks maintain supportive policies and China takes stimulus measures to prop up growth.

 "There's no change to the view the global economy will pick up in the latter half of this year," Kuroda told reporters ahead of the Group of 20 finance leaders' meeting to be held in the southern Japanese city of Fukuoka.
 "But uncertainties remain, particularly those regarding trade," he added.